Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 truststore_type: JKS

-Valid type options are JKS, JCEKS, PKCS11, or PKCS12 for keystore_type, and JKS, JCEKS, or PKCS12 for truststore_type.
+Valid type options for keystore_type are JKS, JCEKS, PKCS11, or PKCS12, and truststore_type accepts JKS, JCEKS, or PKCS12.

-For security reasons, DSE 6.8+ only allows the TLS encryption option protocol.
+For security reasons and the deprecation of SSLv3 in Oracle Java 8u31, DSE versions 6.8 and later only allow the TLS encryption option protocol.

 server_encryption_options: